 Prerequisites: The course is constructed on the assumption that students have achieved the stage 5.3 outcomes at a satisfactory level.

-a satisfactory level.
 This includes the option topics Real Numbers, Algebraic Techniques and Coordinate Geometry as well as at least some of Trigonometry and Deductive Geometry.